felangel/bloc/docs/flutterfirebaselogintutorial.md

 ?> **Note:** If `FirebaseAuth` and/or `GoogleSignIn` are not injected into the `UserRepository`, then we instantiate them internally.
 This allows us to be able to inject mock instances so that we can easily test the `UserRepository`.

-The first method we're going to implement we will call `signInWithGoogle` which will authenticate the user using the `GoogleSignIn` package.
+The first method we're going to implement we will call `signInWithGoogle` and it will authenticate the user using the `GoogleSignIn` package.

 ```dart
 Future<FirebaseUser> signInWithGoogle() async {